-costs corresponding to specific missions of an exceptional nature for one of the companies of the Institut Mérieux group, as soon as they exceed a certain materiality threshold, will be invoiced directly to the relevant Company, without breakdown; and • all other costs corresponding to other duties carried out by Institut Mérieux for the benefit of its subsidiaries will be allocated to each Institut Mérieux Company on the basis of two criteria: the number of employees and the number of countries in which the Company generates more than €2 million in revenue.
+- costs corresponding to specific missions of an exceptional nature for one of the companies of the Institut Mérieux group, as soon as they exceed a certain materiality threshold, will be invoiced directly to the relevant Company, without breakdown; and - all other costs corresponding to other duties carried out by Institut Mérieux for the benefit of its subsidiaries will be allocated to each Institut Mérieux Company on the basis of two criteria: the number of employees and the number of countries in which the Company generates more than €2 million in revenue.

-As of December 31, 2022, your Company has recorded an expense of €280,304 under this agreement.
+As of December 31, 2023, your Company has recorded an expense of €201,045 under this agreement.

-An adjustment in respect of the 2021 fiscal year was recorded for the 2022 financial year, and your Company thus received a credit note in the amount of $\leq 34,740$ .
+An adjustment in respect of the 2022 fiscal year was recorded for the 2023 fiscal year, and your Company thus received a credit note in the amount of €91,725.

-With the wholly owned subsidiary of ABL Europe S.A.S. (in turn wholly owned by TSGH S.A.S., in turn majority-owned by Institut Mérieux)
+With ABL Europe S.A.S. (wholly-owned subsidiary of TSGH S.A.S. until January 29, 2024, TSGH being wholly-owned by Institut Mérieux)

-Messrs.
-Alain Mérieux, Jean-Luc Bélingard, Philippe Archinard and Ms. Sandrine Flory.
+Mr. Alain Mérieux, Mr. Jean-Luc Bélingard, Mr. Philippe Archinard, and Ms. Sandrine Flory.